MA & PhD Program Application Process

 The Graduate School provides information on current application fees.

-The RSTC program is dedicated to building an applicant pool that reflects our commitments to diversity, equity, inclusion, and access.
 We know that the application fee can be an obstacle to applying to a graduate program.
-In such cases, we may be able to help you find a fee waiver.
+In certain cases, we may be able to help you find a fee waiver.
 Please email Allie Cooperman, the Graduate Programs Coordinator, at [email protected] for more information.